 - 89. Two cases that were dismissed were heard at the same time because they related to the linked conduct of two barristers.
 Separately, another two cases were heard together because they arose from similar conduct by the same barrister. - 90.
 All the conduct in the dismissed cases took place before April 2019 when the standard of proof changed from the criminal standard (beyond reasonable doubt) to the civil standard (on the balance of probabilities).
 A review of the dismissals has looked at whether this change could have yielded a different result had the conduct taken place after April 2019.
 The analysis suggests that this is unlikely.
 In two cases the panel did mention that they did not find charges proved to the criminal standard but did not go on to comment whether the civil standard would have made a difference.
 In another two cases the panel found a breach of the Handbook but did not feel that the conduct was serious enough to amount to professional misconduct.
-While the number of cases dismissed at Tribunal went up, it is notable that no costs, the Tribunal rejected them on the basis that the charges were properly brought by the BSB.
+While the number of cases dismissed at Tribunal went up, it is notable that no costs orders were made against the BSB.
+Where applications were made for costs, the Tribunal rejected them on the basis that the charges were properly brought by the BSB.